ucsf-wynton/wynton-website-hpc/docs/about/roadmap.md

 ## Near future

-* Pricing model: Contributors to Wynton get access to a larger compute share of the cluster (beyond what is available for free).
+* Pricing model: Contributors to {{ site.cluster.name }} get access to a larger compute share of the cluster (beyond what is available for free).
 Details on how to contribute with new hardware (amount in USD) and how to contribute with existing hardware (minimum technical requirements) will be given

-* Storage: Requirements for mounting lab-owned storage into Wynton
+* Storage: Requirements for mounting lab-owned storage into {{ site.cluster.name }}

 * Forum: A self-hosted User Forum for richer conversations than what's on our Slack channel